 Use a foam roller

 Using a foam roller can also help you reduce your pain.
 With the foam roller, you can put pressure on your piriformis muscle and especially the tender point.
-This will decrease the tension in your piriformis relieving your pain.
+It will decrease the tension in your piriformis relieving your pain.

 Apply heat or ice for pain relief